portal-cornell/robotouille/renderer/configuration/README.md

 There are four main types of objects in the game.
 Each object has a set of properties that can be configured.
 The features we currently support are:

 - **Player**: changing the front, back, left and right image for the player
-- **Floor**: changing the floor image
+- **Floor**: changing the floor tilesets
 - **Item**: changing universal scaling and offset constants, and adding items that can each have their own offset constant and multiple images with corresponding predicates
 - **Station**: adding stations and their corresponding images

 ### Example Format

-Here we describe the format of the JSON files under ```configuration```.
+Here we describe the format of the JSON files under `configuration`.

 ```
 {
     "version" = The current version of the configuration file

     "player" = A dictionary of player models that can be used in the game.
 Currently, Robotouille only supports setting a single set of assets to be used for all players.
     {
         "robot" = A dictionary of assets to draw the player model
         {